 Exploration of basic categories of field instruments for detection of toxic substances with explanation of underlying theoretical principles.
-Prerequisite: 7614 Elements of Industrial Hygiene

 7616 Product Safety

 A course aimed chiefly at product and processes and the hazards inherent in them.
 Particular attention is given to new chemicals, plastics and their processes.